baraverkstad/rapidcontext/README.txt

   See the separate LICENSE.txt file for license details.

 _____________________________________________________________________
-Copyright (c) 2009 Per Cederberg & Dynabyte AB.
+Copyright (c) 2007-2011 Per Cederberg.
 All rights reserved.